Israel receives initial shipment of Pfizer coronavirus vaccine

 Israel has also ordered vaccines from Moderna Inc. and AstraZeneca Plc..

-An Israeli cabinet member said this week that Pfizer vaccines would arrive in Israel on Thursday to be administered to the elderly and other high-risk populations, and would be followed by Moderna vaccines.
+An Israeli cabinet member said this week that the Pfizer vaccines would be administered first to the elderly and other high-risk populations.

+An executive with distributor Teva Pharmaceutical Industries Ltd. said vaccines would arrive at greater pace during the course of the month.

-Additiona reporting by Jeffrey Heller and Steven Scheer; Editing by Ana Nicolaci da Costa and Edmund Blair
+Additiona reporting by Jeffrey Heller and Steven Scheer; Editing by Ana Nicolaci da Costa, Edmund Blair and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.